open-horizon/anax/docs/node_management_overview.md

    ```
    {: codeblock}

-4. Add the NMP to the Exchange
+4. Add the NMP to the Exchange.

    ```bash
    hzn exchange nmp add sample_nmp -f nmp.json
    ```
    {: codeblock}

-5. Observe the status of the upgrade job (Optional)
+5. (Optional) Observe the status of the upgrade job.

    - Now that the NMP has been published, it will soon get picked up by the worker on the agent to perform the upgrade.
 The status of the NMP can then be observed using the following command.

      ```bash